scrapy/scrapy/docs/intro/overview.rst

 * Robust encoding support and auto-detection, for dealing with foreign, non-standard and broken encoding declarations.

+* Support for creating spiders based on pre-defined templates, to speed up spider creation and make their code more consistent on large projects.
+See :command:`genspider` command for more details.

 * Extensible :ref:`stats collection <topics-stats>` for multiple spider metrics, useful for monitoring the performance of your spiders and detecting